 A show put on by New York disc jockey “Murray The K” there tonight in 1967 featured the first performances on American soil by The Who and Cream.

-L.A. band Guns-N-Roses, including Seattle bass, guitar, and drum player from bands like The Fastbacks and Ten Minuite Warning and one of quite a few to come out of Roosevelt Rock and Roll High School Duff McKagen, signed with Geffen Records today in 1986.
-Though the band could manage only 6 albums, they would sell over 100 million copies of them, and though singer Axl Rose is the only original member left, it was the ’86 lineup that was inducted into the Rock and Roll Hall of Fame in 2012.
+L.A. band Guns-N-Roses, including Seattle bass, guitar, and drum player from bands like The Fastbacks and Ten Minute Warning and one of more than a few musicians to come out of Roosevelt Rock and Roll High School Duff McKagen, signed with Geffen Records today in 1986.
+Though the band could manage only 6 albums, they would sell over 100 million copies of them, and it was the ’86 lineup that was inducted into the Rock and Roll Hall of Fame in 2012.

 Pearl Jam’s surfing lead singer Eddie Vedder had to be rescued by lifeguards while surfing in New Zealand today in 1995 when a riptide carried him some 250 feet offshore.